ryandude97/Projekt-QS-2/README.md

 #### Future Improvements:

-**1.** The Bootstrap grid system was implemented in this project as a time-saving measure.
-This was a first attempt at creating a web site using Bootstrap.
-In the future I would like to refine the responsive elements.
+**1.** I would like to make the bootstrap wireframe to be more customized with more css code.

-**2.**  Bootstrap classes accounted for the majority of the styling on the page.
-I would also like to experiment more with converting Bootstrap classes to SCSS for customization.
+**2.**  Bootstrap classes are the main classes on the page.

 **3.**  In addition to improving the future styling and responsive elements on this site, I will be working on refining my JavaScript and jQuery skills for creating web apps.